danslee/dlee_io/_posts/2017-03-21-tools-for-travel.md

 ## Introduction

-These are some thoughts I had about tools with which you can and should travel.
+These are some thoughts I had about tools with which you can carry on flights.
-The emphasis will be on tools which are acceptable for airplane flight, but also generally compact efficient tools for packing away on trips.

 ## TSA Restrictions

-I remember getting on planes with my trusty original Leatherman Wave in a custom horizontal holster.
+I remember getting on planes with my trusty original Leatherman Wave in a modified horizontal holster.
 (As an aside, the original Bianchi-made Leatherman Wave holsters are still the best holsters ever made for a multitool.)
 Those days are long gone, even my mini Swiss army knife (SAK for us knife knuts) isn't allowed on any flight.
 The TSA has a [list](https://www.tsa.gov/travel/security-screening/prohibited-items) or prohibited items.